 Notes

-- *The amount of sugar can be adjusted to suit your tastes - add as little as ยฝ cup for a less sweet filling.
-If using sweet cherries, I recommend reducing the amount of sugar to โ cup or less.
+- Sugar quantity: *The amount of sugar can be adjusted to suit your tastes and depends on the sweetness of your cherries.
+Add as little as ½ cup for a less sweet filling.
+If using sweet cherries, I recommend reducing the amount of sugar to ⅔ cup.

-- 4 cups of pitted cherries weighs about 21 ounces/616 grams
+- Cherries by weight: 4 cups of pitted cherries weighs about 21 ounces/616 grams

-- Sweet or tart cherries can be used to make pie filling.
+- Best cherries for cherry pie: Sweet or tart cherries can be used in this recipe.

-- Pie filling can be frozen for up to 3 months in a sealed, freezer safe container.
+- Freezing: Pie filling can be frozen for up to 3 months in a sealed, freezer safe container.
 Thaw in the refrigerator overnight before using.
-Pie filling will thicken when chilled, but will thin out again when heated in the oven.
+Pie filling will thicken when chilled, but thins out again when heated in the oven.

 First time I have ever made homemade cherry pie filling and I used this recipe and it was AMAZING.
 Thank you for making my first cherry pie experience so good for me AND my family.